-In 2012, the Agency strengthened its internal communication tools in order to ensure that management and staff members are appropriately informed of decisions that concern their work assignments and environment.
-In this respect, the Intranet was further enhanced and regularly updated, regular staff meetings were held to ensure exchange information and discuss key aspects of the Agency internal environment and key operational objectives.
+In 2012 the Agency strengthened its internal communication tools in order to ensure that management and staff members are appropriately informed of decisions that concern their work assignments and environment.
+In this respect, the Intranet was further enhanced and regularly updated, regular staff meetings taken place to ensure exchange of information and discussion on key aspects of the Agency internal environment and key operational objectives.

-The new Agency web-page was developed and launched.
-An Agency newsletter was developed, and the public was regularly informed of forthcoming activities and key Agency decisions.
+The new Agency web-page was developed and launched, An Agency newsletter was developed and the public was regularly informed of forthcoming activities and key Agency decisions.
 External Communication Guidelines were adopted by the Administrative Board.

-In 2013, the Agency will focus on further defining and introducing its internal and external communication policies, promoting even greater transparency of the Agency's decisions and acts, more efficient communication and interaction with the Agency's stakeholders and the public.
+In 2013 the Agency will focus on further defining and introducing its internal and external communication policies, promoting even greater transparency of the Agency's decisions and acts, more efficient communication and interaction with the Agency stakeholders and the public.
 A number of internal communication activities will also be introduced in order to facilitate interaction among the Agency departments and to ensure improved exchange of information.

-In the area of accounting and financial reporting, the Agency succeeded in effectively introducing and documenting its key accounting procedures and controls, which ensure effective financial management and accountability.
+In the area of accounting and financial reporting the Agency managed to effectively introduce and document its key accounting procedures and controls, which ensure effective financial management and accountability.